Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 Complete the following configuration and authorization tasks for your Amazon Redshift cloud data platform:

-1. 1Configure a catalog source.
+1. 1Configure Amazon Redshift as a catalog source.

 2. For more information about configuring a catalog source for Amazon Redshift, see Amazon Redshift.